Your path from first call to cash in the bank – and how it’s paid back

 Send your application our way Your adviser will submit your application, and sort out an independent valuation of your home.
 You may have to pay for this up front.

-The results of the valuation and survey will help us decide whether we can make you an offer, how much we are able to lend you and whether this depends on any conditions (such as paying off a mortgage or making repairs).
+The results of the valuation will help us decide whether we can make you an offer, how much we are able to lend you and whether this depends on any conditions (such as paying off a mortgage or making repairs).

 Talk to a solicitor Accepting an equity release offer means signing a contract, and you’ll need to go through this with a solicitor.
 Your adviser can help arrange this.